-The SWOT analysis involves the study of organizational Strengths, Weaknesses, Opportunities and Threats.
+The SWOT analysis reviews organizational Strengths, Weaknesses, Opportunities and Threats.

-This strategic analysis is the key stage for flushing out the major strategic issues to be addressed in the strategic plan.
+The SWOT brings out the major issues to address in the strategic plan.

-The gap analysis gives you the overall size of the strategic task over time.
+At the target setting stage and forecasting we find the performance gap.
+The gap analysis gives you the size of the strategic task.

-Then the SWOT analysis gives you the raw materials you need to make strategies of the right shape and pattern to close the gap.
+This gives you the raw materials for making strategies of the right shape to close the gap.

-However, the work is not patchwork!
-It involves a rigorous, comprehensive, and very thorough review of the enterprise capabilities, and environmental challenges.
+The work is rigorous.
+It needs to be thorough.
+It paints a picture of the enterprise capabilities, and environmental challenges.

-The results of the SWOT analysis can be summarise in a SWOT analysis template, or cruciform chart like this.
+The planning team summarize the results of the SWOT analysis in a SWOT analysis template.
+The usual way is a cruciform chart like this.

-Notice that we have limited the number of items in each cell of the SWOT analysis table to six.
-Our experience strongly suggests that more than this and we are not listing really big strategic factors.
-We are probably getting into operational problems which may or may not be symptoms of really big strategic issues.
+Note we limit the number of items in each cell of the SWOT table to six.
+More than this and we are not listing big strategic factors.
+We are getting into operational problems.
+These may or may not be symptoms of strategic issues.